Move your brick and mortar to online or directly start an e-commerce business

-Here’s one we made about creating copy that bring us a lot of webtraffic and social media shares: Infographic: The Ultimate 2016 Social Media Ad Size Cheat Sheet
+Here’s one we made about creating copy that brings us a lot of web traffic and social media shares: Infographic: The Ultimate 2016 Social Media Ad Size Cheat Sheet

 Did you know that infographics are the most shared type of content?
 Since humans process visual information faster than words, this is understandable.

 The great part is that you can easily become a great quality content source for your community, by creating interesting infographics about subjects you’re expert in.

 For example, if you are a coffee distributor, you can create an infographic of how coffee gets from tree to table.
 You can promote your infographics on any Social Media platform, but the one we consider the most suitable for them is Pinterest, due to its longitudinal aspect of pins.

 Another great type of content you can use is user generated content (UGC).
 That means you can post content that is sent to you by users or which you’ve found through different methods.
 (Never forget to give credits for what you post from others!).
 This one is a tactic that saves you lots of time and easily creates engagement with users.

 For example, Flipsnack posts user generated content on their Instagram account and it’s a huge success!
 How?
 They found out what their community craves for (awesome and inspirational visuals) and that’s exactly what they’re giving!
 This action resulted in an increasing number of followers and engagements.

 Gifs are a great idea also.
 If a photo is worth a thousand words, then a gif is worth one million!
 You can create gifs of your products, of production, snippets of how people can use your product.

 We actually created a gif today for Valentine’s Day and posted it on our Facebook account.
 It rapidly drew attention to our page and it was a great source of entertainment for our followers.